 There are 7 digital nomad visas currently active internationally.

 Digital nomad visas are a new concept in immigration, with the first programs appearing in 2020.
 Aside from Estonia, most digital nomad visa programs were direct responses to tourism reduction during the Covid-19 epidemic.

-Digital nomad visas are likely to expand rapidly after 2020, as countries realize they can take advantage of remote workforces as a new type of long-stay tourism.
+Digital nomad visas are likely to expand rapidly going into 2022, as countries realize they can take advantage of remote workforces as a new type of long-stay tourism.
 Countries like Thailand historically have viewed digital nomads and remote workers with a suspicious eye.
 However, as the practice becomes mainstream, we expect that remote work visas will become commonplace.

 Summary of Caribbean Digital Nomad Visas

 The Anguilla nomad visa program is one of several designed during the Covid-19 epidemic to spur long-stay travel in a region that depends on it economically.
 Anguilla's program is unique in that it specifically targets families and students, alongside digital nomads and remote workers.